What is the Global Ocean Refuge System?

-Marine Conservation Institute is a U.S.-based nonprofit organization with offices in Seattle, near San Francisco and in Washington DC.
-For more information, please visit www.marine-conservation.org
+Marine Conservation Institute is a U.S.-based nonprofit organization with offices in Seattle, near San Francisco and in Washington D.C.
+For more information, please visit our official website.

 What kind of partners do you work with?

-The Global Ocean Refuge System is a partnership among scientists, ocean advocates, businesspeople, the travel and tourism industry and government officials around the world.
-More information on GLORES’ early partners can be found on the Partners page on the GLORES website.
+The Global Ocean Refuge System is a partnership among scientists, ocean advocates, business people, the travel and tourism industry and government officials around the world.
+More information on GLORES’ early partners here.

 I am interested in donating to GLORES.
 What should I do?

-You can donate to this important initiative through the Support GLORES page on the GLORES website.
+You can donate to this important initiative directly through the GLORES website.
 You can also contact our Development Director, Caro Dratva (650) 520-7080, or mail your contribution to our office at 4010 Stone Way North, Suite 210, Seattle WA 98103.